open-telemetry/opentelemetry-specification/specification/trace/api.md

 The Span interface MUST provide:

 - An API to set the `Status`.
 This SHOULD be called `SetStatus`.
-  This API takes the `Code`, and optional `Description`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.
+  This API takes the `StatusCode`, and an optional `Description`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.

 The status code SHOULD remain unset, except for the following circumstances: